SQream/sqream_docs/reference/sql/sql_statements/dml_commands/update.rst

 Updating Tables that Contain Multi-Table Conditions
 -----------------
-The following shows an example of updating tables that contain multi-table conditions:
+The following shows an example of updating tables that contain multi-table conditions |icon-new_2022.1.1|:

 .. code-block:: postgres